neo64yt/dwm-pyromorphite/README.md

 patch < /directory/to/patch/file.diff
 # Change the placeholder with a valid file location
 ```
-If the patch has failed hunks, manually patch by reading the *.rej files in this build directory to guide you.
+If the patch has failed hunks, manually patch by reading the REJ files in this build directory to guide you.
 Make sure you executed cleandir.sh file before recompiling dwm (executing install.sh)

 ## Keybindings